Mental Health Visa Sponsorship Jobs in Vermont

 Which companies sponsor visas for mental health professionals in Vermont?

 The University of Vermont Medical Center is Vermont's largest healthcare employer and has sponsored visas for clinical mental health roles.
-Community mental health centers such as Howard Center in Burlington, Counseling Service of Addison County, and Northeast Kingdom Human Services also hire licensed clinicians and, for specialized roles with no available local candidates, may pursue H-1B or O-1 sponsorship.
+Community mental health centers such as Howard Center in Burlington, Counseling Service of Addison County, and Northeast Kingdom Human Services also hire licensed clinicians and, for specialized roles with no available local candidates, may pursue H-1B visa or O-1 visa sponsorship.
 Federally qualified health centers in the state are another source worth exploring.

 Which visa types are most common for mental health roles in Vermont?